 Due to the near impossibility in manipulating blockchain’s ledger and the ability to verify identity through blockchain, employees would not have been able to manipulate records as easily, and records that were manipulated would be uncovered sooner.
 Blockchain’s transparent ledger can also be coded to comply with requirements from governing bodies.
 These organizations would be able to review records in real time, and compliance process time will be greatly reduced.
 The widespread use of blockchain could result in fewer missteps in compliance, real-time record viewing by governing bodies, and greater transparency among all stakeholders.

 Bâton Global’s clients have established a greater organization-wide understanding of emerging technologies such as blockchain technology.
-In order to ensure future success, organizations must determine whether pursuing implementation of more digital and high-tech systems will provide greater profitability and positively impact stakeholders.
+In order to ensure future success, organizations must determine whether pursuing implementation of these technologies will provide greater profitability and positively impact stakeholders.